Research

 Translational and disease-relevant models

-We use disease-relevant systems to connect mechanistic insight with questions that matter for human pathology and therapeutic thinking.
+We use disease-relevant systems and quantitative approaches to connect mechanistic insight with questions that matter for human pathology and therapeutic thinking.